j-kliewer/Snake_game/README.md

 Unfortunately the board delay parameters are not available for the DE1-SoC, thus I assume the board delay is 0.13 ns, a calculation assuming board delay is about .65 ns/cm travelled.
 2 cm based on measurement of the board, from the FPGA to the VGA DAC.

 The Setup and Hold time are taken from the VGA DAC specsheet.

+The Clock Skew values were then calculated.
+Since the Clock driving the latch on the VGA DAC is VGA_CLK, derived from a PLL on the FPGA, I specified the External CLock Delay to the FPGA as 0.
+I specified the External Clock Delay to the External Device to be the same as board delay, since VGA_CLK will have to travel the same distance from the FPGA to the VGA DAC as the other signals.

+The Board Delay values and Board Clock Skew values thus cancel each other out, so this estimation of board delay is not important in the end.